-Option Purpose max-jtag-devices Increases the max number of devices that can be detected in a scan chain.
-Default is 32.
-This option is used to start up the hw_serverwith the ability to detect more than the default number of devices in a scan chain.
-The default value for this setting is 32.
-A user can increase this value for longer jtag chains.
-Note that increasing this number slows down the device discovery process, which in turn can slow down cable access.
-Therefore, it is only for systems with large device counts should a user increase this value.
-This is how to specify the option at hw_server start-up: hw_server -e "set max-jtag-devices 64" xdb-user-bscan Sets which bscan will be used to scan for xsdb cores.
-This option is used to start the hw_server scanning a for xsdb master cores on alternate bscans.
-By default, hw_server will scan user 1 and 3 bscans.
-With this option you can launch hw_serverand have it look for bscans on different bscan user slots.
+Option Purpose xdb-user-bscan Sets which bscan will be used to scan for xsdb cores.
+This option is used to start the $hw_server$ scanning a for $xsdb$ master cores on alternate bscans.
+By default, $hw_server$ will scan user 1 and 3 bscans.
+With this option you can launch $hw_server$ and have it look for bscans on different bscan user slots.
 This is how to specify the option at hw_server start-up: hw_server -e "set xsdb-user-bscan 1,2,3,4" The arguments to this parameter specify the list of parameters.
 The list will be a comma separated list ranging from 1-4.
 The minimum number specified is 1 element in the list and the maximum is 4. mdm-detect-bscan-mask Sets which bscan will be used to scan for mdm cores.
-This option is used to start the hw_server scanning a for MicroBlaze master cores on alternate bscans.
-By default hw_server will scan user 2 bscan.
-With this option the user can launch hw_server and have it look for MicroBlaze on different bscan user slots.
-This is how to specify the option at hw_server start-up: hw_server -e "set mdm-detect-bscan-mask 2" The bitmask is for any FPGA discovered by hw_server.
-Here are some examples of common bitmask settings: Mask Value BSCAN Scanned 0 none 1 User1 3 User1, User2 7 User1, User2, User3 f User1, User2, User3, User4 always-open-jtag Forces hw_server to open up all targets at start up.
-When hw_server starts by default no cables are initialized.
+This option is used to start the $hw{\tt server}$ scanning a for MicroBlaze master cores on alternate bscans.
+By default $hw{\tt server}$ will scan user 2 bscan.
+With this option the user can launch $hw{\tt server}$ and have it look for MicroBlaze on different bscan user slots.
+This is how to specify the option at hw_server start-up: hw_server -e "set mdm-detect-bscan-mask 2" The bitmask is for any FPGA or ACAP discovered by $hw{\tt server}$ .
+Here are some examples of common bitmask settings: Mask Value BSCAN Scanned 0 none 1 User1 3 User1, User2 7 User1, User3 f User1, User2, User4 always-open-jtag Forces hw_server to open up all targets at start up.
+When $hw_server$ starts by default no cables are initialized.
 When the first connection is initiated the cables will be discovered and opened.
 This discovery period takes a couple of seconds to several minutes depending on the system.
 Once fully initialized the cables are read and devices discovered.
 In some cases, it is necessary to have the cables discovered and ready to be used.
 For instance when setting up a linux system as a board server, it may be desirable to have the cables always initialized and ready to serve connections.
 For these cases you can use the always-open-jtag option to force the cables to open.
 By default this is the setting at start up (no argument needs to be passed in): hw_server -e "set always-open-jtag 0" To force opening the cable, pass in this argument as shown below: hw_server -e "set always-open-jtag 1"